jafingerhut/jafingerhut.github.com/clojure/setup.md

   Community Edition
   downloads](https://www.azul.com/downloads/zulu-community).
-+ It includes Java FX libraries (from OpenJFX source code), which makes it easy to use it to run [Cognitect's REBL](https://github.com/cognitect-labs/REBL-distro) software.
++ It includes Java FX libraries (from OpenJFX source code), which makes it easy to run [Cognitect's REBL](https://github.com/cognitect-labs/REBL-distro) software.

 As of January 2020, JDK 8 is a bit late in its support cycle, but is